-Pacific Island Countries (PICS) are in immediate need of affordable and effective disaster risk financing instruments.
-At the onset of a hazard event, access to short-term immediate liquidity is constrained due to their relatively small economies that limit borrowing capacity and access to sovereign catastrophe risk insurance.
-Compounding this effect, PICS on average have limited (to zero) budget reserves, which force countries to reallocate resources from other priorities that have long-term economic impacts.
+Pacific Island Countries (PICs) are in immediate need of affordable and effective disaster risk financing instruments.
+At the onset of a hazard event, access to short-term immediate liquidity is constrained due to the small size of their economies that limit borrowing capacity and access to sovereign catastrophe risk insurance.
+Compounding this effect, PICs on average have limited budget reserves, which force countries to reallocate resources from other priorities that have long-term economic impacts.
 Without easy access to debt and robust insurance markets, a large proportion of the economic losses stemming from adverse natural events is borne by governments and households.